| Question: I have a real simple

 patent process costs from the very beginning to the point

+where a patent issues.
 Answer: The costs of patenting an

 invention comes in stages over time.
 For a simple mechanical